AzumattDev/LightSabers/README.md

 - Update to my edited version of ItemManager (to allow for damage value configuration).
 This update was requested by Seneo#1307 in Discord.
 - Update some internal code and references.
-- Localization has been moved internally.
-This means that the localization file is no longer needed.
-If you have the localization file, you can delete it.

 v1.0.4